data-apis/scipy-2023-presentation/paper.rst

 devices, such as graphics processing units (GPUs), tensor processing units (TPUs), and field-programmable gate arrays (FPGAs).

-**JIT compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization (e.g., PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`).
+**Compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization (e.g., PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`).
 For APIs and behavior which are not amenable,